 Since I trusted what the designer Brooke would put in her own kitchen, I knew it was bound to be top notch.
 And it is.
 So now you have at least two stamps of approval for this yummy farm sink.

 There are so many choices and price ranges for kitchen appliances, even when you narrow it down to stainless!
-I’m happy with this Bosch suite (800 series), and while I didn’t know anyone personally who recommended it, I was wooed by their sex appeal.
+I’m happy with this Bosch suite (800 series), and while I didn’t know anyone personally who recommended it, I was wooed by their sleek appeal.
 Yep.
 I have to be honest.
-If the design reads sexy, and those handles on the ovens and refrigerators are clean and simple, you’ve got me.
+If the design looks chic, and those handles on the ovens and refrigerators are clean and simple, you’ve got this aesthete.

-Not sure you can see it well, but if you expand the photo below, you’ll see we used solid wood beadboard on the wall perpendicular to the frig and on the breakfast bar.
+Not sure you can see it clearly, but if you expand the photo below or watch the video, you’ll see we used solid wood beadboard on the wall perpendicular to the frig and on the breakfast bar.
 I ran it horizontally instead of the usual vertical for a slightly shiplappy fresh effect.
 It is so smart to put this stuff in areas where the wall will be bumped frequently or suffer abuse – simply wipe off with a damp cloth!

-I think one of the reasons I love the warmth of the white oak flooring throughout our first floor is how it works with pure, alabaster whites and light grey.
-I mean, if I could have achieved that scrubbed, limed, raw look for the wood floors I love in high end French homes, I would definitely have gone in that direction.
+I think one of the reasons I love the warmth of the white oak flooring throughout our first floor is because of the magic it works with pure, cool alabaster whites and light grey.
+I mean, if I could have achieved that scrubbed, limed, raw look for the wood floors I love in high end French homes, I would definitely have moved in that direction.
 But when we were renovating and working with an artisan on the floors, I just couldn’t sign off on any of the sample boards.